 Introduction to the methods of science and concepts relating to mechanics, states of matter, waves, heat, electricity, light, atomic structure and chemical reactions.
 May include topics from Earth and space science.
 Emphasis is on basic principles, relationships, and applications to modern civilization.
 This course is open to all majors.
 Concurrent enrollment in Physical Science 118 is highly recommended.

 Physical Science 118 Physical Science Survey Laboratory

-Class Hours: 48 Laboratory total.
 Laboratory course to accompany Physical Science 117.
 Laboratory topics include: motion, forces, energy, thermodynamics, electricity, circuits, optics, and chemical reactions.

 PHYSICS (PHYS)